 Hyman, Levy, & Myers (2020) then wrote in that same journal, "Most evidence-based treatment models are based on principles of ABA...
 ABA interventions vary from highly structured adult-directed approaches (eg, discrete trial training or instruction, verbal behavior applications, and others) to interventions in natural environments that may be child led and implemented in the context of play activities or daily routines and activities and are altered on the basis of the child’s skill development (eg, pivotal response training, reciprocal imitation training, and others).
 To determine what intervention is most appropriate, the behavioral clinician works with the family and child to determine which skills to target for development and maintenance and what goals are appropriate...
 A comprehensive ABA approach for younger children, also known as early intensive behavioral intervention, is supported by a few randomized controlled trials (RCTs) and a substantial single-subject literature.
 When only RCTs are considered, few interventions have sufficient evidence to be endorsed either for children younger than 12 years or for adolescents.
 Children younger than 12 years receiving more hours per week of ABA were found to be more likely to achieve the individualized goals identified in their programs.
 In retrospective studies, more intense ABA therapy was associated with achieving optimal developmental outcomes."

-The late Tristram Smith, who was among Lovaas' other leading graduate students from UCLA, co-authored an updated literature review with his colleagues at the University of Rochester Medical Center that was published in the Journal of Clinical Child and Adolescent Psychology in 2015 which stated the following: "As already mentioned, Rogers and Vismara (2008) classified the Lovaas model as a well-established treatment.
-Four subsequent quasi-experimental studies on this model met our criteria for inclusion in Table 4 (Eikeseth, Klintwall, Jahr, & Karlsson, 2012; Eikeseth, Smith, Jahr, & Eldevik, 2007; Eldevik, Hastings, Jahr, & Hughes, 2012; Peters-Scheffer, Didden, Mulders, & Korzilius, 2010).
+Tristram Smith and colleagues co-authored an updated literature review that was published in the Journal of Clinical Child and Adolescent Psychology in 2015 which stated the following: "As already mentioned, Rogers and Vismara (2008) classified the Lovaas model as a well-established treatment.
+Four subsequent quasi-experimental studies on this model met our criteria for inclusion (Eikeseth, Klintwall, Jahr, & Karlsson, 2012; Eikeseth, Smith, Jahr, & Eldevik, 2007; Eldevik, Hastings, Jahr, & Hughes, 2012; Peters-Scheffer, Didden, Mulders, & Korzilius, 2010).
 One study (Eikeseth et al., 2007) was a follow-up of a report reviewed by Rogers and Vismara (Eikeseth, Smith, Jahr, & Eldevik, 2002).
-All studies indicated that the Lovaas model has large effects on IQ, adaptive behavior, or both (Table 4)...
+All studies indicated that the Lovaas model has large effects on IQ, adaptive behavior, or both...
 In addition, all of the findings from recent studies must be viewed with caution because they were obtained in quasi-experimental rather than experimental studies...
 At the time of the previous review (Rogers & Vismara, 2008), most group studies centered on a single treatment, the UCLA/Lovaas model of individual, comprehensive ABA.
 This intervention continues to have stronger empirical support than other comprehensive treatments."

 Going back to Dr. Rogers' interview, the interviewer asked, "I know the Lovaas 1987 study reported that 47% fully recovered from the autism spectrum by early adolescence.
 No one has been able to reproduce those results since.
 What's your take on it?"
 She responded, "I honestly think they were all misdiagnosed.
 I don't believe there is a cure.
 Whenever you hear about the miraculous success stories about the kids who fully recover over a period of time, I think it's because they never had it to begin with."